KhanInformatics/ResumeMark/README.md

 Provide clinical oversight and advice to Berkshire west regarding GPIT issues in primary care.
 - Support the development of clinical safety assurance for digital projects introduced across the place and in alignment with the system.
 - Provide clinical advice to new projects and adoption of digital solutions in primary care across the place and the system.
-- Look at budgets and effetive use of GPIT futures funding.
+- Look at budgets and effetive use of GPIT funding.
 <br><br>